Paultree/fake-windows-98/README.md

     -   The current time is displayed somewhere -[ x ]

 - HTML/CSS - [ ]
-    -   Wallpaper scales to fit the viewport - [ ]
+    -   Wallpaper scales to fit the viewport - [ x ]
-    -   Minimum 3 icons on desktop - [ ]
+    -   Minimum 3 icons on desktop - [ x ]
     -   The menu is positioned in the appropriate place - [ x ]
     -   Apps look consistent - [ ]
     -   Menu contains a flex with content inside it - [ ]